return-STEM/programming-guides/guide/introcpp/arithmetic.md

 >>> 7 / 4 = 1.75
 ```

-Now, a common mistake might be to write `float(v1 / v2)`.
+A common mistake might be to write `float(v1 / v2)`.
 Remember that parentheses are evaluated first, so what happens is `v1 / v2` is evaluated first.
 So if we input 7 and 4, we would get 7 / 4 = 1, and then cast the 1 into a float.

 We can also cast the other way.
 We could get a float to an integer.
 For example, if we had